tshauck/gcgc/docs/concepts/rollouts.md

 sequence.
 GCGC supports breaking up the sequence into some subsets then iterating over them, in what is termed a rollout.

-Right now, GCGC can rollout k-mers and sequence features that exist on the `BioPython.SeqRecord`.
+Right now, GCGC can rollout k-mers and sequence features that exist on the `Bio.SeqRecord.SeqRecord`.

 ## Rolling-out Kmers